matteocontrini/blog/content/posts/2024-08-29-static-hosting.md

 Other than serving the static content with a **global CDN**, these services usually also take care of things like **CI/CD builds**, **atomic deployments**, **instant cache invalidation** and **preview deployments**, which often aren't easy to achieve (or not achievable at all) with simpler DIY storage+CDN solutions.

 Below, the feature "rewrite" usually includes the ability to have a navigation fallback for single-page applications, and custom error pages.

+Server-side rendering or server functions were not considered in this comparison.

 ## [Netlify](https://www.netlify.com/)